 Many confuse Memorial Day with honoring our living veterans and currently serving servicemen and women.
 That’s Veterans Day.
-Memorial Day is about remembering and honoring those who served our country and have passed on.
+Memorial Day is about remembering and honoring those who served our country that have passed on, especially those who died while serving on active duty.

 I’m a veteran who, as a professional writer and publisher, has dealt in memories and the stories of other veterans.
 Making sure they do not fade with time and become lost and forgotten.
 I’ve spoken, worked, and spent time with many of our most decorated veterans from World War II, the Korean and Vietnam wars, the Cold War, and the 21st-century War on Terror.
 They want to get down the What, Where, and When of life-shaping events in their lives… and often the Why.
 And every day, not just Memorial Day, they want to honor those they served with that have died.
 Their stories help serve that purpose, and they have deepened my appreciation for the holiday.